On the Sigma invariants of even Artin groups of FC-type: Artin groups and their Sigma-invariants

 \subsection{Coset posets}

 In this section we prove some results on coset posets that will be used in the main proofs later on.

 \begin{dfn} Let $G$ be a group and $\cP$ a poset (ordered by inclusion) of subgroups of $G$.
-The {\sl coset complex} $C_G(\mathcal{P})$ (or simply $C(\mathcal{P})$ if the group $G$ is clear by the context) is the geometric realization of the poset $G\mathcal{P}$ of cosets $gS$ where $g\in G$ and $S$ is a special finite type (possibly trivial) subgroup of $G$.
+The {\sl coset complex} $C_G(\mathcal{P})$ (or simply $C(\mathcal{P})$ if the group $G$ is clear by the context) is the geometric realization of the poset $G\mathcal{P}$ of cosets $gS$ where $g\in G$ and $S\in\cP$.
 In other words, it is the geometric realization of the simplicial complex whose $k$-simplices are the chains